chp-legacy/chainpoint-node/README.md

 ## About

-Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public blockchains, create and verify proofs, and participate in the Chainpoint Network.
+A Chainpoint Node allows anyone to run a server that accepts hashes, anchors them to public blockchains, creates and verifies proofs, and participates in the Chainpoint Network.

-Nodes communicate with the Chainpoint Core, spending TNT to anchor hashes, and gain eligibility to earn TNT by providing services to the Chainpoint Network.
+Nodes communicate with Chainpoint Core, and gain eligibility to earn TNT by providing services to the Chainpoint Network.

 To be eligible to earn TNT a Node must: